 Dylan Bauer (BFA '21) learned that courses are only one facet of your university experience.
-He will graduate this spring with a Bachelor of Fine Arts as a multidisciplinary student.
-From working on numerous theatre productions, to playing in the jazz ensemble, his talent shone through.
+He graduated in Spring 2021 with a Bachelor of Fine Arts - Multidisciplinary.
+From working on numerous theatre productions, to playing in the Jazz Ensemble, his talent shone through.

 What is your most memorable uLethbridge experience?

 I was the sound board operator for the University's 2018 production of She Kills Monsters.
 Halfway through one of our shows a vital piece of sound equipment died, which resulted in some great improvisation by the actors as they had to manage the rest of the show with no sound effects, while backstage we tried our best to get something up and running.
 It was a real testament to the unpredictability of theatre and how we can adapt even when things go wrong.

 What is the most important lesson you learned during your time in the Faculty of Fine Arts at uLethbridge?

 Something that I've learned is that the courses are only one facet of your experience here.
 Getting involved with the university community in other ways and developing relationships with your peers, staff, and faculty enriches your experience here and makes it all the more meaningful.
 It's those long term relationships that you develop that will have the greatest impact on you.